-Grim Reaper still wishing to destroy the Avengers took his brother's body to Black Talon and paid him to use his voodoo magic to revive Wonder Man.
+Grim Reaper, still wishing to destroy the Avengers, took his brother's body to Black Talon and paid him to use his voodoo magic to revive Wonder Man.
 With Wonder Man brought back to life, the Grim Reaper was hoping his resurrected brother would follow his orders and slay the Avengers for him.
 Instead, a delirious Wonder Man approached the Avengers as they announced a new line-up to the public.
-The team were confronted by the incoherent and almost mindless Wonder Man who accused the Vision of having stole his mind, before ultimately collapsing in front of the team.
+The team was confronted by the incoherent and almost mindless Wonder Man who accused the Vision of having stolen his mind, before ultimately collapsing in front of the team.

-The Avengers eventually tracked Black Talon down to New Orleans from Wonder Man's mumblings and defeated him and his cult.
-With the voodoo practitioner and his cult no longer a threat, The Avengers were left with one of the earliest members returned to life and barely able to understand being alive again.
+The Avengers eventually tracked Black Talon down to New Orleans from Wonder Man's mumbled utterances, and defeated him and his cult.
+With the voodoo practitioner and his cult no longer a threat, The Avengers were left with one of their earliest members returned to life and barely able to understand being alive again.

 No Final Victory

-Using the crown to try and conquer the USA, the Living Laser didn’t realize that in taking over Wonder Man’s mind he had inadvertently fully awoke his consciousness.
-Commanding him to destroy the Avengers, Wonder Man battled against Beast who knocked him out and upon reawakening, Wonder Man was in control of himself again and no longer confused.
+Using the crown to try and conquer the USA, the Living Laser didn’t realize that in taking over Wonder Man’s mind he had inadvertently fully awakened his consciousness.
+Commanding him to destroy the Avengers, Wonder Man battled against Beast who knocked him out.
+Upon reawakening, Wonder Man was in control of himself again and no longer confused.
 Wonder Man joined forces with the Avengers in helping them defeat the Living Laser and reclaim the Serpent Crown from the villain.

 Tracking down Attuma's base, the three Avengers are attacked by the Sub-Mariner who Attuma has tricked into believing are his enemies.
-After Sub-Mariner recognizes Whizzer as his friend from World War II, he allies with the Avengers to locate Attuma's base.
-Together they defeat Attuma and Doctor Doom and free the other Avengers.
+After Sub-Mariner recognizes Whizzer as his friend from World War II, he allies with the Avengers to locate Attuma's base, although only after Wonder Man briefly knocked out Namor.
+Together, they defeat Attuma and Doctor Doom and free the other Avengers.